15 Days |

 After breakfast, head your journey towards Jaipur.
 On the way, take a halt for an hour or so, and explore the city of FatehpurSikri.
 The city was founded as the capital of Mughal Empire in 1571 by Emperor Akbar, serving this role from 1571 to 1585, when Akbar abandoned it due to a campaign in Punjab and was later completely abandoned in 1610.

 FatehpurSikri is a well-known UNESCO World Heritage Site of India and has several monuments of interest.
 The dynastic architecture of FatehpurSikri was modeled on Timurid forms and styles.
 The city was built with red sandstone in a lavish way.
 The city's architecture reflects both the Hindu and Muslim form of architectural magnificence which was popular during those days.

-In the city, you will be taken to visit the Jama Masjid, followed by the Tomb of SalimChishti, the five storied PanchMahal and BulandDarwaza- a graceful monument and stupendous piece of beautiful architecture.
-You will visit the other graceful buildings of this place such as IbadatKhana, Mariam-uz-Zamani's Palace, NaubatKhana and Birbal's house.
+In the city, you will be taken to visit the Jama Masjid, followed by the Tomb of SalimChishti, the five floor palace, PanchMahal and BulandDarwaza- a graceful monument and stupendous piece of beautiful architecture.
+You will visit the other graceful buildings of this place such as IbadatKhana, Mariam-uz-Zamani's Palace, NaubatKhana and Birbal's house

 Spend the day at leisure with the transport at your disposal within the city limits.
 Overnight is in the city of palaces, Jaipur.